U.N. Security Council to discuss peacekeepers for Mali

 Deployment of a U.N. peacekeeping force would require Security Council approval.
 Another option would be to send in an African Union force mandated by the council with logistical and other support from the United Nations, similar to the AU's Somalia mission.

-Washington favours a U.N. mission rather than an AU force, diplomats said.
+Washington favors a U.N. mission rather than an AU force, diplomats said.

 Details would have to be worked out but one idea floated was for a U.N. peacekeeping force of some 3,000 to 5,000 troops, diplomats said.
 They noted, however, that since the three-week-old conflict is continuing, it is still too early to deploy peacekeepers.